 If the spouse paying support remarries and has a child they may petition the court for a reduction in the amount of support paid to the ex-spouse.
 However, this does not apply if the spouse paying support remarries and assumes the additional responsibility of supporting their new spouse’s children.

 Oral agreements between the parties which modify child support or spousal support are not enforceable.
-Therefore, it is critical that an experienced Fort Myers, Charlotte, Collier and Lee County FL divorce and family law attorney assist you to ensure that the current orders reflect any agreements reached between the parties.
+Therefore, it is critical that an experienced Fort Myers, Charlotte, Cape Coral and Lee County FL divorce and family law attorney assist you to ensure that the current orders reflect any agreements reached between the parties.